ionic-team/ionic-portals/website/docs/how-to/using-the-portal-plugin.md

 ---
 title: How To Use The Portal Plugin
-sidebar_label: Using the Portal Plugin
+sidebar_label: Use the Portal Plugin
 ---